barry-ballantines/ballantines-nautics/nautics-routing-app/README.md

 For performance reasons you should keep the amount of forbidden areas small.
 It is recommended to start without forbidden areas first and only add them, if needed.

-## Borders
+### Borders

-Some areas of the world cannot be modeled by "forbidden areas".
-Therefore the routing also supports borders.
+Evaluating if a course enters a forbidden area is a fast and simple task.
+Unfortunately, forbidden areas are rectangular, but most coast lines of the world are not, so they often cannot be modeled by "forbidden areas".
+Therefore, the routing also supports borders.
 A border is a line of waypoints that must not be crossed by the calculated course.
+In routing, the routing app will ignore all possible routes with legs that intersect with a section of these borders.

 There can be more than one border in the ```application.properties``` file.
 Every border has a name and a list of waypoints.
-Like forbidden areas, borders can also be enabled or disabled.
+Like forbidden areas, borders can also be enabled or disabled (```enabled = true``` is the default value).
 The indices for borders and waypoints needs to be consecutive numbers, starting at 0:

     routing.borders[0].name = Coast line Long Island
-    routing.borders[0].enabled = false
+    routing.borders[0].enabled = true
     routing.borders[0].locations[0] = N 40 34 03  W 74 00 28
     routing.borders[0].locations[1] = N 40 32 20  W 73 56 25
     routing.borders[0].locations[2] = N 40 37 14  W 73 12 06